dianarrugea/Travella-Plan-Your-Travel-Adventure/README.md

 # Travella ~ Plan your travel adventure
-### This project is a travel app that, which obtains a desired trip location & departure date from the user, and displays weather for a maximum of 16 day ahead and an image of the location using information obtained from external APIs.
-If there is no picture for the desired location, a representative country image will be displayed.
+### This project is a travel app that, which obtains a desired trip location & departure date from the user, and displays weather for a maximum of 16 days ahead with an image of the location using information obtained from external APIs.

+### If there is no picture for the desired location, a representative country image will be displayed.
 The app also displays the flag of the country next to the date as well as icons and representative images for the weather forecast.

 ## Technologies used:
 * HTML